Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Background and Preliminaries

 which removes most of edges that cannot belong to any feasible computation walk while preserving all feasible walks.

 \item \textbf{Verification per candidate edge.} Determining whether a single edge participates in some feasible walk (via \textproc{VerifyExistenceOfWalk()}) requires

-\item \textbf{Extension of verified candidate edges.} In \textproc{ExtendByVerifiableEdges()}, at most $O(wh^2)$ edges are verified, and at least one edge is extended in each iteration before the process terminates.
-Each edge is verified and extended at most once, so the total cost of this extension step is
+\item \textbf{Extension of verified candidate edges.} In \textproc{ExtendByVerifiableEdges()}, at most $\mathcal{O}(wh^2)$ candidate edges are examined for verification.
+In each iteration, at least one edge is extended, and the process terminates within at most $\mathcal{O}(wh^2)$ iterations.
+Since each edge is extended at most once, and each edge is examined at most once per extension step, the total cost of this phase is